clouway/go-geo/README.md

-# go-geojson
+# go-geo
-GeoJson package for go.
+Geo package for go.